 International Business Environment

-During Spring Break 2017, the students in the program will travel to Mexico for a study abroad experience as part of the International Business Environment course.
+During spring break, the students in the program travel internationally for a study abroad experience as part of the International Business Environment course.
 In addition to regular coursework taught by the faculty member, students will learn from guest speakers and tour local companies.

 The 17 courses will be delivered across the 5 educational blocks as follows.